e-honceriu/BotCore/README.md

 - **Response**:
     - `200 OK` → If the request was successfull, the response body with status `OK` is returned.
+    - `400 Bad Request` → If `guildDiscordId` was not provided.
-    - `403 Forbidden` → If an invalid API key is provided.
+    - `403 Forbidden` → If an invalid or no API key is provided.

 - **Response Body**: List of playlists associated with the provided guild Discord ID.